Love To Walk or Run Outside? 6 Tools To Help You Stay Safe After Dusk

 Road iD Bracelet

 Sometimes, despite the best intentions and all the planning and prevention in the world, things go wrong.
-Last spring, a friend of mine was severely injured while on a fifty-mile training bike ride for a fundraiser.
-She lay on the side of the remote road for several hours until someone found her, but when they did, her phone was locked, and it took several more hours until her people could be located.
+Last spring, a friend of mine was severely injured while on a fifty-mile bike ride.
+She was on the side of the remote road for several hours until someone found her, but when they did, her phone was locked, and it took several more hours until her people could be located.
 A Road iD Bracelet would’ve helped a lot.